JW Marriott Indianapolis

 JW Marriott Indianapolis is a hotel in downtown Indianapolis, adjacent to the Indiana Convention Center.
 The new JW Marriott Indianapolis is part of the $450 million Marriott Place, consisting of five Marriott hotels all connected to the Indiana Convention Center.
 The City of Indianapolis contributed $48 million to the project.
 The hotel is 34 floors and 376 ft tall, making it the 7th-tallest building in Indianapolis and tallest hotel in Indiana.
 The facility also has a 950 space underground parking garage.
-It is the third-largest JW Marriott hotel in the world based on its 1,005 guest rooms, and is owned and managed by White Lodging.
+It is the largest JW Marriott hotel in the United States based on its 1,013 guest rooms and is owned and managed by White Lodging.

 Facilities

-The JW Marriott has 637 double rooms, 343 "lavish king rooms", and 25 luxury suites.
+The JW Marriott has 1013 rooms with 637 double rooms, 343 lavish king rooms, and 25 luxury suites.
 The hotel features 54 meeting rooms with a total of 104,000 square feet, three restaurants, and the largest ballroom of any hotel in the Midwest and also one of the largest Marriott ballrooms in the world.
 The JW Marriott Indianapolis has three restaurants.

 According to the Indianapolis Business Journal, the JW Marriott Indianapolis has 600 full-time employees.
-As of 2020, three dining options were located in the hotel, including High Velocity, Osteria Pronto (OP) Italian, and Starbucks.
+As of 2023, three dining options were located in the hotel, including High Velocity, Osteria Pronto (OP) Italian, and Starbucks.

 Window displays

-Since its opening in 2011, the JW Marriott Indianapolis has displayed five "jumbo" graphics on its east-facing concave curtain wall.
-Indianapolis-based Sports Graphics has partnered with the hotel in 2012, 2015, 2016, 2017, 2018, 2019 and 2020 for the displays, which have included the Vince Lombardi Trophy (commemorating Super Bowl XLVI), an NCAA bracket (commemorating the 2015 NCAA Men's Division I Basketball Championship Game), and the Borg-Warner Trophy (commemorating the 100th running of the Indianapolis 500).
+Since its opening in 2011, the JW Marriott Indianapolis has displayed numerous "jumbo" graphics on its east-facing concave curtain wall.
+Indianapolis-based Sport Graphics is the exclusive partner for the displays, which have included the Vince Lombardi Trophy (commemorating Super Bowl XLVI), an NCAA bracket (commemorating the 2015 NCAA Men's Division I Basketball Championship Game), the Borg-Warner Trophy (commemorating the 100th running of the Indianapolis 500), and Taylor Swift for The Eras Tour.